 Heart for service

-All the previous attributes mentioned make Filipinos a good fit for the service industry.
+All the previous attributes mentioned making Filipinos a good fit for the service industry.
 They have an innate interest in other people, and this makes them good listeners and reliable problem solvers.
 For more than a decade now, these professionals are pushing forward the frontiers of Philippine call centers, allowing them to deliver world-class customer service.